-Our manufacturing experience has been limited to manufacturing CAP-1002 for the current ALLSTAR trial.
+Our manufacturing experience has been limited to manufacturing CAP-1002 for the ongoing ALLSTAR, DYNAMIC and HOPE-Duchenne clinical trials.
 We have no prior history or experience in manufacturing our allogeneic product or any other product for any clinical use and no experience manufacturing any product for large clinical trials or commercial use.
 Our product candidates have not previously been tested in any large trials to show safety or efficacy, nor are they available for commercial use.
 We face risks of manufacturing failures and risks of making products that are not proven to be safe or effective.

-\We are subject to a number of manufacturing risks, any of which could substantially increase our costs and limit supply of our product candidates.
+We are subject to a number of manufacturing risks, any of which could substantially increase our costs and limit supply of our product candidates.